 - Providing a report, directly from the language testing agency to the College, as a hard-copy original document, PDF or a fax, that the applicant has achieved the minimum scores indicated on one of the standardized language fluency tests approved by the College.
 An applicant must meet minimum scores in each area of one test and test results will be considered valid for two years from the date the test was administered.

 - Providing to the Registration Committee other compelling evidence of language fluency.
 This could be, for example, evidence that the applicant was registered and practiced in an English or French practice environment for a minimum of the equivalent of two years full-time, which could be confirmed through proof of registration sent directly from the psychology regulatory body, letters(s) from employer(s) or supervisor(s) etc. All such documentation must be sent directly to the College as a hard-copy original document, PDF or a fax.

-- An applicant may be exempted from the requirement if he or she cannot meet it through the means described in 1., 2. or 4. above and has a documented disability1 that would affect his or her ability to meet the requirement by completing a standardized language fluency test, as described in 3.
+- Applicants may be exempted from the requirement if they cannot meet it through the means described in 1., 2. or 4. above and has a documented disability1 that would affect their ability to meet the requirement by completing a standardized language fluency test, as described in 3.
 Such exemption will be considered on a case-by-case basis by the Registration Committee.

 Eligibility to Work in Canada

 Section 3.3. of the Registration Regulation, specifies that, in order to be issued with a certificate of registration the applicant must be a Canadian citizen, a permanent resident of Canada or authorized under the Immigration and Refugee Protection Act (Canada) to engage in the practice of the profession.
 Applicants who are not citizens or permanent residents of Canada may meet the requirement by holding a valid work permit, for example.
 For information respecting authorization to work in Canada go to http://www.cic.gc.ca/ . —————————————————————-

 1 The Access for Ontarians with Disabilities Act defines “disability” as: